litchipi/blog/posts/infosec/copyit_until_you_make_it.md

 Sounds to me like a great plan to really get a firm grasp on what is going on, while having fun, and advancing step by step, not to mention improvements in writing good modular code, network programming, shellcode generation, etc...
-Also if you want to step-up your tooling, you can write them in another langage, like Go (check the book [Black hat Go][bhgo]) or even Rust (check the book [Black hat Rust][bhrust]).
+Also if you want to step-up your tooling, you can write them in another language, like Go (check the book [Black hat Go][bhgo]) or even Rust (check the book [Black hat Rust][bhrust]).